effectiveidle/md/ProgrammingLanguage/gopl.md

 Interface types express generalizations or abstractions about the behaviors of other types.

-An interface is an *abstract type* ( vs *concrete types*) .
-It doesn’t expose the representation or internal structure of its values or the set of basic operations , it reveals only some of their **methods**
+An interface is an *abstract type* (vs *concrete type*) .
+It doesn’t expose the representation or internal structure of its values or the set of basic operations, it reveals only some of their **methods**

 *satisfied implicitly*